unsplash/unsplash-js/README.md

 There are two possible outcomes to a request:

 1. You received data: `result.data` is present and populated.
-2. An error occurred: `result.error` is present and contains error details.
+2. The server returned an error: `result.error` is present and contains error details.

 If you'd like to inspect the full response, `result.response` contains the raw `Response` object.
 You can use this to get the `X-Total` header value on feed responses, for example.